Narkomtiazhprom Building: The entries

-Contest entries clearly differentiated into classical (including postconstructivist), and avant-garde.
+Contest entries differentiated into classical (including postconstructivist), and avant-garde.
 A total of 120 entries were collected.
 Some were worthless, some were made just to fill the list.
 Most curious of this sort, by F. Karyakin (Red Square façade, plan), settled for no less than six half-scale replicas of Boris Iofan's Palace of Soviets tower.
 Serious concepts were produced by old Revival school architects and their young followers (class of 1929):

 Ivan Fomin limited building height to 12 story (24 story for two towers facing Lenin's Mausoleum) to fit into existing technology limits.
-Ivan Leonidov's concept, consisting of three lean skyscrapers, probably the most advanced, was far beyond these limits.
+Ivan Leonidov's concept, consisting of three lean skyscrapers was far beyond these limits.
 Constructivist elders Alexander Vesnin and Victor Vesnin produced various concepts:

 Note that in 1934 Victor Vesnin became the Chief Architect of Narkomtiazhprom (Ministry of Heavy Industry); Alexander Vesnin and Moisei Ginzburg also worked with this institution throughout the 1930s.